Using FUSE ssh to mount/unmount a remote directory

 SSH access with public/private key pair

-: this will prevent you from having your password prompted each time you want to mount the remote folder.
+First, it is strongly advised that far can be accessed using public/private keys from daemon: this will prevent you from having your password prompted each time you want to mount the remote folder.
 For doing it,

 -